 New York Giants

 New York Jets

-The Atlantic Health Jets Women's Organization (AHJWO) will again partner with the American Cancer Society for their Making Strides Against Breast Cancer walk on October 21 in Parsippany, N.J.
+The Atlantic Health Jets Women's Organization (AHJWO) will partner with the American Cancer Society for their Making Strides Against Breast Cancer walk on October 16 in Parsippany, N.J.
 AHJWO members will form a team, solicit friends and family for financial support and participate in the walk.
-The AHJWO has been the No. 1 NFL affiliated walk-team in the country the past two years, raising more than $26,000.
-The Jets will recognize breast cancer awareness month during their October 8 game.
+The Jets will recognize Breast Cancer Awareness Month during their Oct.
+17 game.

-On September 21, Steelers players visited Magee-Women's Hospital to offer a nutritional cooking class to breast cancer survivors and patients.
-Twenty-five survivors also will be honored in a pregame ceremony during the October 7 game.
-They will be on the sidelines for the Anthem and on the 45-yard line for the coin toss, wearing New Era BCA hats.
-Fans entering the stadium will receive pink Terrible Towels.
+On Oct.
+4, Steelers players will visit Magee-Women's Hospital to offer a nutritional cooking class to breast cancer survivors and patients.
+Twenty-five survivors also will be honored in a pregame ceremony during the October 9 game.
+They will be on the sidelines for the anthem and on the 45-yard line for the coin toss.
+Fans entering the stadium for that game will receive pink rally towels.
 ZTA members will distribute pink ribbons at Steelers Experience before the game.
-There will also be a check presentation from the game day sponsor to Susan G. Komen Pittsburgh affiliate.
+GameDay magazine cover will be dedicated to breast cancer awareness, along with an NFL breast cancer awareness ad in the program.

 St. Louis Rams

 During the Oct.
 2 game, breast cancer survivors will be selected to participate in in-game promotional contests.
 Breast cancer-related messages from Rams players will be shown on the video boards.
 At halftime, the St. Louis Rams Cheerleaders will join Junior Cheerleaders and Rams Alumni cheerleaders for a special "Cheer for a Cure" performance to raise awareness and funds for breast cancer research through the Siteman Cancer Center.
 The Rams will partner with ZTA to pass out pink ribbons to fans entering the Edward Jones Dome prior to the game.